onatolumayowa/Coffee-Expansion-Analysis-using-SQL/README.md

 ### Findings

 The analysis results are summarized as follows:
-1. City_name Pune is the best performing category in terms of sales and revenue.
+1. At the end of the analysis, I observed that Pune is the best performing category in terms of sales and revenue.
-2. Highest number of customers by city_name is Delhi, which is 69.
+2. At the end of the analysis, I observed that the Highest number of customers by city_name is Delhi, which is 69.
-3. Also Delhi have the Highest estimated coffee consumers at 7.7 million.
+3. At the end of the analysis, I also observed that Delhi have the Highest estimated coffee consumers at 7.7 million.

 ### Recommendations